 Compassion is an alternative to judgment that recognizes difficulties as a universal part of what it means to be human.
 We experience compassion for each other when we notice that someone is having a tough time, feel emotionally moved by their pain, and therefore respond with kindness, warmth and a desire to help.
 Do the same for yourself: recognize that you are having a tough time and respond with kindness and warmth.
 Speak to yourself in a gentle and understanding way, like you might speak to a friend.
 Try putting your hands over your heart or giving yourself a gentle squeeze (corny, but scientifically proven!).
 If it’s too daunting to give yourself kind encouragement, you might imagine an inner ally, a positive persona who voices kind and encouraging things to you, drowning out or talking back to the eating disorder’s negative voice.

 Of course, none of these strategies is going to guarantee you smooth sailing (that magic wand still doesn’t exist).
-Recovery is hard work, but that hard work is part of what leads to lasting health and happiness.
+Anorexia, bulimia, and other eating disorder recovery is hard work, but that hard work is part of what leads to lasting health and happiness.
 If you let your team and support system help, and if you draw on these strategies for inner support, you will get through it.
 And yes, it will be worth it!